iasnoor2025/seemycampus/memory-bank/roadmap.md

 - ✅ Author management (linked to users)
 - ✅ Tags and categorization
 - ✅ View count tracking
-- [ ] Admin dashboard for blog management
+- ✅ Admin dashboard for blog management (CRUD operations)
-- [ ] Rich text editor for content
-- [ ] Blog search functionality
+- ✅ Blog search functionality (search by title/excerpt)
-- [ ] Category filtering on blog page
+- ✅ Category filtering on blog page
+- ✅ Tag filtering on blog page
+- [ ] Rich text editor for content (can use HTML for now)

 ---